MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-model.md

 To make use of multiple User Data Folders, a WebView2 application needs to create different `CoreWebView2Environment` objects, each configured with a different User Data Folder value.
 When the first `WebView2` instance is created over a given User Data Folder (through the configured `CoreWebView2Environment`), the browser process for the WebView2 Runtime processes collection associacted to that UDF will be started, and all additional processes will be managed by its lifetime.

 <!-- TODO: update with profile info -->
 The `CoreWebView2Environment` represents a User Data Folder and the collection of processes associated to it.
-A given render process is not associated to single `CoreWebView2` instance, as it can serve frames in multiple `CoreWebView2` instances using the same User Data Folder, depending on website isolation as previously described.
+A given renderer process is not associated to single `CoreWebView2` instance, as it can serve frames in multiple `CoreWebView2` instances using the same User Data Folder, depending on website isolation as previously described.

 ## Handling process events and lifetime